-Though it seems like a product that has evolved quickly in recent years.
-Insulation hasn’t changed all that much.
-For example, mineral wool is getting a lot of attention these days.
-But mineral wool has been around for a long time.
+Though it seems like a product that has evolved quickly in recent years, insulation hasn’t changed all that much.
+For example, mineral wool had a resurgence in popularity, but mineral wool has been around for a long time.
 Manufacturers are just doing a better job of marketing their products and progressive builders are continuing to try to make the most high-performing and least-harmful materials work in their homes.
 In other words, there’s a lot to know about insulation.

 Not only that, but builders are using materials in new ways and in combination.
 Flash-and-batt installations, which use both spray foam and fiberglass (or other) batts, are an example of how builders are leveraging the strength of different types of insulation.
 The most important thing isn’t necessarily what material you choose, but that you get the installation right.